-- 1.1 The purpose of this report is to provide the Partnership with its quarterly update on SEStran's strategic risk register. - 1.2 The report was presented to the Performance and Audit Committee at its meeting on 28 February for review and comment.
+- 1.1 The purpose of this report is to provide the Partnership with its quarterly update on SEStran's strategic risk register. - 1.2 The report was presented to the Performance and Audit Committee at its meeting on 6 June 2025 for review and comment.
+Discussions centred in particular on the cyber security risks referred to in 3.5.